 It’s not like you HAVE to pander to the fans, but in this case, give the Bat a break.
 Move on.
 Give us something fun and pretty and new.
 We want good storytelling, not another angsty reboot.

 So, the JL movie was fine.
-A solid B, IMO.
 The villain was a bust, but hey; I’m used to that and have learned to ignore it.
 Steppenwolf was a low-rent Sauron from Lord of the Rings, but I frankly don’t care.
 Marvel has had its share of Macguffin villains (see Guardians of the Galaxy, my favorite MCU movie).
 So, I can forgive the Justice League baddie as a sucky ripoff, as long as the ensemble story works.
 Which it mostly does.
 (Oh, and the “Mother Boxes” — give me a break.
 Infinity Stones much?
 Come up with your own plot.
-Even Voldemort was original.)
+Even Voldemort had an original plan.)

 Altogether, was Justice League good?
 Well.
 It was fine.
 Middle of the road; basically non-offensive superhero fare.
 See it in the theater, but don’t pay extra for IMAX or 3D.
 Joss Whedon’s involvement helped the banter significantly (you can really tell his lines in this – they stand out – mostly with The Flash, and Aquaman).

 To sum: the best DCEU movie yet, coming in just a hair ahead of Wonder Woman (mainly because I loves me a good ensemble film).
-But, really, if I had to choose, I’d see Thor: Ragnarok again.
-That movie just slayed me, and I’ve seen it four times now.
+But, really, if I had to choose, I’d see Thor: Ragnarok again, and I’ve seen it four times now.